colorblindpentester/psploit/README.md

 If you want to look at IP addresses, you can open "printeri.txt"

-You can see what you print in http://prnt.sc/mmqa1l

 To change commands in psploit see "commands.txt"

 And if you want to change what you print, change "ph.pdf"